dnlls-z/dnlls-z/README.md

 I'm a Neuroscience undergraduate passionate about Data Science, Machine Learning, and building data-driven solutions.

+## About Me

 I enjoy transforming raw data into meaningful insights through analysis, automation, and predictive modeling.
-My work combines scientific research, biomedical data analysis, and software development, with a strong focus on extracting value from complex datasets and creating reproducible workflows.
+Throughout my academic and research experience, I have worked on projects involving biomedical data, medical imaging, and software development, always with the goal of extracting useful information from complex datasets and creating efficient, reproducible workflows.

-Currently, I work on machine learning applications for medical imaging, large-scale biomedical data processing, and brain connectivity analysis using diffusion MRI.

-## What I enjoy working on
+## What I Do

+My current work focuses on applying machine learning to diffusion MRI, where I develop and optimize deep learning models for image super-resolution.
+This involves data preparation, dataset generation, model training, evaluation, and performance optimization using quantitative metrics.

+I have also worked on brain connectivity analysis using neuroimaging data, developing automated pipelines for data processing, validation, quality control, tractography, and extraction of quantitative metrics from large biomedical datasets.

+Beyond research, I enjoy building software that solves real-world problems.
+I have developed applications for clinical data management, automated reporting, and digitalization of clinical workflows, helping professionals organize and make better use of their data.

+## Areas of Interest

-* Data Science & Analytics
+* Data Science and Analytics
-* Machine Learning & Deep Learning
+* Machine Learning and Deep Learning
+* Biomedical Data Analysis
 * Data Processing Pipelines
-* Data Visualization
+* Scientific Computing
-* Biomedical Data Analysis
 * Process Automation
-* Scientific Computing

-## Featured Projects

-### Diffusion MRI Super-Resolution

-Developed and optimized deep learning models for diffusion MRI super-resolution.
-Designed automated pipelines for data preparation, model training, evaluation, and performance optimization using quantitative metrics such as SSIM, PSNR, MSE, and NRMSE.

-### Brain Connectivity Analysis

-Processed and analyzed large-scale neuroimaging datasets to investigate structural brain connectivity.
-Developed reproducible workflows for data validation, tractography analysis, quality control, and extraction of quantitative connectivity metrics.

-### ADOS-2 Clinical Data Automation

-Designed a Python application for capturing, validating, and structuring clinical assessment data.
-Automated report generation and standardized data collection workflows, improving data quality and reducing manual processing.

-### Sonnenblume

-Developed a clinical data management platform for patient tracking, clinimetric assessments, longitudinal analysis, and automated reporting.
-Built tools for organizing and analyzing clinical information to support data-driven decision making in a real-world healthcare setting.

 ## Technologies

-### Data Science & Analytics

-* Python
-* SQL
-* Pandas
-* NumPy
-* Power BI
-* Tableau

-### Machine Learning

-* TensorFlow
-* Scikit-Learn
+**Languages:** Python, SQL, Bash

+**Data Science & Machine Learning:** Pandas, NumPy, Scikit-Learn, TensorFlow, Power BI, Tableau

-### Scientific Computing & Neuroimaging
+**Scientific & Neuroimaging Tools:** MRtrix3, FSL, FreeSurfer, ANTs

-* MRtrix3
-* FSL
-* FreeSurfer
-* ANTs

-### Development & Automation

-* Bash
-* Git
-* Linux
-* Jupyter Notebook
+**Development Tools:** Git, Linux, Jupyter Notebook

-## Current Focus
+## Currently Learning

-* Machine Learning for Medical Imaging
-* Data Analysis of Biomedical Datasets
-* Reproducible Data Pipelines
-* Scientific Software Development
-* Process Automation
+I'm always looking for opportunities to deepen my knowledge in data science, machine learning, and software development while exploring new ways to extract value from complex datasets.

 ## Beyond Data

-Outside of data science, I enjoy reading, practicing MMA, playing drums, and continuously learning new skills and technologies.
+Outside of technology, I enjoy reading, practicing MMA, playing drums, and working on personal projects that challenge me to learn something new.

-I'm always interested in opportunities where data can be used to solve meaningful real-world problems.